2600hz/kazoo/applications/crossbar/doc/cdrs.md

     http://{SERVER}:8000/v2/accounts/{ACCOUNT_ID}/cdrs?created_from={FROM_TIMESTAMP}&created_to={TO_TIMESTAMP}
 ```

+#### Convert timestamps to local timezone (vs UTC)

-Get CDRs and update datetime field to local time zone (using seconds for timeoffset from UTC time):
+Get CDRs and update datetime field to local time zone (using seconds for timeoffset from UTC time) - Timestamps must still be in Gregorian time:

 ```shell
 curl -v -X GET \